riscv-steel/riscv-steel/docs/source/soc.md

-# RISC-V Steel System-on-Chip IP </br><small>Reference Guide</small>
+# RISC-V Steel System-on-Chip { class="main-section-title" }
+<h2 class="main-section-subtitle">Documentation</h2>

 ## Introduction

-RISC-V Steel SoC IP is a system-on-chip design with RISC-V Steel Processor Core, RAM memory and UART module.
-It comes with an [API for software development](software-guide.md#soc-ip-api-reference) that makes it easier for hardware engineers to develop and deploy RISC-V embedded applications.
+RISC-V Steel System-on-Chip expands the Processor Core IP by adding memory and UART modules to its design.
+It comes with a [Software API](api.md) that makes it easy to develop new RISC-V applications.

-In this Reference Guide you find information on the SoC IP hardware design.
-See the [Software Guide](software-guide.md) for instructions on how to write, compile and run software for the SoC IP.
+This page contains information about the SoC IP hardware design.
+Check out the [Software Guide](software-guide.md) for instructions on how to write, compile and run software for the SoC IP.

 ## Design overview